szanata/config_provider/README.md

 # Config provider

-A service module to load json configuration files from some path Filter by environment if its sensitive to this
+A service module to load json configuration from json files
+Filter those by the environment (staging, production, test, development, etc)
-And overwrite ENV vars on those files
+And overwrite some of those with ENV variables

 ## 1. Install & import